tanema/amore/README.md

 # Amore

-An WIP game framework based on the API and workflow of Love 2D with usage of sdl2 and opengl
+An WIP game framework based on the API and workflow of Love 2D

 This project uses [goxjs/gl](https://github.com/goxjs/gl) so that it supports: